RockefellerArchiveCenter/gemini/README.md

 * Create Packages
   * Handles data from Archivematica's post-store callback and creates database objects representing packages to be downloaded.
+* Add Data to packages
+  * Adds data from the Archivematica API to the packages
 * Download Packages
   * Downloads packages from the Archivematica Storage Service.
+* Parse METS
+  * Parses Archivematica METS file to extract additional metadata.
 * Store Packages
   * Storing the package in Fedora, along with minimal metadata.
-  * Creating a package object in gemini's database.
+* Deliver Data - sends package data to another service.
   * Delivering a POST request to a configurable URL.
 This request has a payload containing the URI of the stored package in Fedora, the package type ("aip" or "dip") and the value of the `Internal-Sender-Identifier` field from the package's `bag-info.txt` file.
-* Deliver Data - sends package data to another service.
 * Request Cleanup - send a request to another service to clean up after a package has been processed.

 ### Routes